Ali Riaz

-He was also a public policy scholar at the Woodrow Wilson International Center for Scholars at Washington DC during the Fall of 2013.
+In 2024, Riaz was tasked by the Bangladesh interim government to head a commission on constitutional reform after the end of the then prime minister Sheikh Hasina's 'authoritarian' regime.

 Early life and education

-Riaz was born in Dhaka, Bangladesh to Mohabbat Ali, a senior public servant and Bilkis Ara.
+Riaz was born in Dhaka, East Pakistan (today Bangladesh) to Mohabbat Ali, a senior public servant and Bilkis Ara.
 He earned his baccalaureate and master's degree in Mass Communication and Journalism from the University of Dhaka in 1981 and 1983, respectively.
 He was awarded a graduate student fellowship at the East West Center at Honolulu, Hawaii in 1987, where he earned master's degrees in communication (1989) and in political science (1991) under the EWC fellowship from the University of Hawaii.
 He completed his Doctor of Philosophy in political science in 1993 on civil-military relationship in Bangladesh.
 His study offers a structural-historical interpretation of the causes of and conditions for the military rule in Bangladesh in its first decade, 1972–1981.

 Career

 Riaz started his career as a lecturer at the Department of Mass Communication and Journalism at the University of Dhaka (DU) in 1984 where he served until 1987.
 Upon completion of his doctoral degree he returned to the Dhaka University as a faculty.
 In 1994, he received the South-Southeast Asia Fellowship of the Institute of Southeast Asian Studies (ISEAS) at Singapore where he studied the role of telecommunication in economic growth in Singapore and Malaysia.
 Between 1995 and 2000, he was a senior broadcast journalist at the BBC World Service at London.
 Since then he has taught at University of Lincoln in England, Claflin University at South Carolina, USA and joined the Department of Politics and Government at Illinois State University in 2002.
 He became professor in 2008 and in 2012 he was named the University Professor.